mglantz/advanced-networking-workshop/labs/lab-2/README.md

 ```

 :boom: Task 1: Create a new containerlab topology file, which reflects above setup.
 Also, more specifically:
-* Save your work in a the containerlab dictory and name the file lab1.yml
+* Save your work in a the containerlab dictory and name the file lab2.yml
-* You should have two Arista cEOS switches which are connected to each other, as follows:
 * kinds: should be ceos and image needs to be set to: localhost/ceos:4.32.0F
 * Call your nodes: leaf1, leaf2, spine1, spine2
+* startup-config should be ~/advanced-networking-workshop/containerlab/configs/leaf1-start.cfg for leaf1 and leaf2-start.cfg for leaf2.
+* startup-config should be ~/advanced-networking-workshop/containerlab/configs/spine1-start.cfg for spine1 and spine2-start.cfg for spine2.
+* Your four switches should be connected to each other as follows:
 * The leaf switches should be connected to each other via ports eth9 on and eth10 (leaf1:eth9 to leaf2:eth9 and leaf1:eth10 to leaf2:eth10).
 * The leaf switches should be connected to the spine switches as such: leaf1:eth11 to spine1:eth1, leaf1:eth12 to spine2:eth1.
 AND leaf2:eth11 to spine1:eth2 and leaf2:eth12 to spine2:eth2.
-* startup-config should be ~/advanced-networking-workshop/containerlab/configs/leaf1-start.cfg for leaf1 and leaf2-start.cfg for leaf2.
-* startup-config should be ~/advanced-networking-workshop/containerlab/configs/spine1-start.cfg for spine1 and spine2-start.cfg for spine2.

 <details>
 <summary>:unlock: Show example solution: Task 1</summary>